Cerity Partners LLC Sells 203 Shares of Fulgent Genetics, Inc. (NASDAQ:FLGT)

-Cerity Partners LLC decreased its position in shares of Fulgent Genetics, Inc. (NASDAQ:FLGT – Get Rating) by 3.4% during the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+Cerity Partners LLC lessened its holdings in Fulgent Genetics, Inc. (NASDAQ:FLGT – Get Rating) by 3.4% during the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
 The firm owned 5,834 shares of the company’s stock after selling 203 shares during the period.
-Cerity Partners LLC’s holdings in Fulgent Genetics were worth $364,000 at the end of the most recent quarter.
+Cerity Partners LLC’s holdings in Fulgent Genetics were worth $364,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in the business.
+Several other large investors have also modified their holdings of the company.
 Geode Capital Management LLC raised its stake in Fulgent Genetics by 4.0% during the 4th quarter.
 Geode Capital Management LLC now owns 374,211 shares of the company’s stock worth $37,641,000 after acquiring an additional 14,369 shares during the period.
 Pacer Advisors Inc. raised its stake in Fulgent Genetics by 105.4% during the 1st quarter.
 Pacer Advisors Inc. now owns 301,149 shares of the company’s stock worth $18,795,000 after acquiring an additional 154,566 shares during the period.
 Skandinaviska Enskilda Banken AB publ raised its stake in Fulgent Genetics by 1,282.3% during the 4th quarter.
 Skandinaviska Enskilda Banken AB publ now owns 278,875 shares of the company’s stock worth $28,331,000 after acquiring an additional 258,700 shares during the period.
 Northern Trust Corp raised its stake in Fulgent Genetics by 0.4% during the 4th quarter.
 Northern Trust Corp now owns 260,588 shares of the company’s stock worth $26,213,000 after acquiring an additional 1,134 shares during the period.
 Finally, Nepsis Inc. raised its stake in Fulgent Genetics by 19.6% during the 1st quarter.
 Nepsis Inc. now owns 112,306 shares of the company’s stock worth $7,009,000 after acquiring an additional 18,430 shares during the period.
-Institutional investors own 37.61% of the company’s stock.
+Hedge funds and other institutional investors own 37.61% of the company’s stock.

 Shares of FLGT opened at $57.62 on Wednesday.
 Fulgent Genetics, Inc. has a 1 year low of $47.34 and a 1 year high of $112.00.
 The company has a 50 day simple moving average of $53.98 and a two-hundred day simple moving average of $61.68.
 The firm has a market cap of $1.75 billion, a P/E ratio of 3.90 and a beta of 1.51.